HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 </picture>
 ```

-### Effective leveraging of more effective image formats
+### Effective leveraging of image formats

-{# TODO (authors) - can we have a sentence here to avoid an empty heading?
-Or should we just remove this heading and promot the other two under this? #}
+Using the appropiate image format and the capabilities that format offers is critical to make effective use of media on web pages.

 #### MIME types vs extensions